Real Estate Commission Rates in Chicago: What Sellers Pay in 2026

 How Real Estate Commissions Work

 Real estate commissions function differently than most service fees.
-Understanding the mechanics helps you make informed decisions about what you’re paying for.
+Understanding the mechanics of how realtors get paid in Chicago helps you make informed decisions about what you’re paying for.

 When Commission Is Paid